 Always remember!
 For pulling a perfect shot of Espresso, the right time is 25-30 seconds.

-If you are getting a shot of Espresso in less than 25 seconds, then the coffee grounds will remain under-extracted, and the Espresso you get will be thin or watery.
+If you are getting a shot of Espresso in less than 25 seconds, then the coffee grounds will remain under-extracted.
+In that case, you have to make the grind size finer.

 Not all Espresso machines will allow you to play with the temperature of the water.
 Most Espresso machines automatically heat the water in the range of 190 to 210 degrees.